aiflowbr/.github/profile/README.md

 * [radiology-simulator](https://github.com/aiflowbr/radiology-simulator) (Radiology Simulator) - To simulate radiology scanners like X-ray, CT, generating DICOM data, and sending it to PACS parameterized into a .env file.
 * [aihealth-frontend](https://github.com/aiflowbr/aihealth-frontend) (Front-end) - Front-end developed in VueJS/Vite + Vuetify, performing interaction with the backend.
 * [aihealth-backend](https://github.com/aiflowbr/aihealth-backend) (Back-end) - Back-end developed in Python with FastAPI for the API, performing image preprocessing operations and neural network operations with the compute node, executing the configured prediction flow.
-* [aihealth-compute](https://github.com/aiflowbr/aihealth-compute) (Compute Node) - To communicate with the backend, process inputs for training or prediction, sending information back.
+* [aihealth-compute](https://github.com/aiflowbr/aihealth-compute) (Compute Node) - To communicate with the backend, process inputs for training or prediction, sending results back.

 <!--